joticajulian/kondor/README.md

 #### NOTE

 The Koinos Blockchain is currenlty available only as a test network and is prone to bugs and crashes, tKOIN has absolutely no value.
 To learn more about Koinos visit their website at [koinos.io](https://koinos.io)

+## Acknowledgments

+Many thanks to the sponsors of this extension: @levineam, @Amikob, @motoeng, @isaacdozier, @imjwalker, and the private sponsors.

+If you would like to contribute to the development of this extension consider becoming a sponsor in https://github.com/sponsors/joticajulian.